For an essential guide to the city, sign up for How to Boston, Boston.com’s weekly culture and lifestyle newsletter.

 How long is the parade?

-The parade lasts 2 hours and 45 minutes.
+The parade lasts about 2 hours and 45 minutes.

-There are 128 groups marching in this year’s parade, according to Tim Duross, the parade’s organizer for the past three years.
-The parade will include 60 floats and 33 bands.
-The Boston Police Gaelic Column of Pipes and Drums and other local bands will perform, as well as musicians from Florida, Colorado, Texas, and Canada.
-Firefighters from Massachusetts to New Zealand will also take to the streets, as well as members of the military, veterans, and roaming characters (think Star Wars and Disney).
+There are 250 groups marching in this year’s parade, according to parade organizer Tim Duross.
+The parade will include 75 floats and 35 bands.
+The Boston Police Gaelic Column of Pipes and Drums and other local bands will perform, as well as musicians from Florida, California, Texas, Canada, and Ireland, Duross said.
+Firefighters, members of the military, veterans, roaming characters (think Star Wars and Ghostbusters), and members of the USA women’s hockey team who won gold at the Winter Olympics in Pyeongchang will also take to the streets.

 How do I get there if I’m driving?

-Duross said driving to the parade will be difficult on Sunday, because the 2017 St. Patrick’s Day Road Race, benefiting the South Boston Boys & Girls Club, takes place on the parade route two hours before the parade.
-This means many streets are closed early, he said.
+Duross said driving to the parade will be difficult on Sunday because the 2018 St. Patrick’s Day Road Race, which benefits the South Boston Boys & Girls Club, will take place on the parade route two hours before the parade.
+This means many streets close early, he said.

-But if you still want to tackle the roads, drivers using a GPS should type in either “350 West Broadway, South Boston,” for the main route along Broadway, or “95 G Street, South Boston,” to be closer to the Dorchester Heights National Historic Site.
+But if you still want to tackle the roads, the parade site directs drivers using GPS to type in either “350 West Broadway, South Boston,” for the main route along Broadway, or “95 G Street, South Boston,” to be closer to the Dorchester Heights National Historic Site, the central area of South Boston and the highest area in the neighborhood.
 The City of Boston posts traffic and parking advisories during the days leading up to the event, so it’s a good idea to follow @bostonpolice on Twitter.
-The Twitter account for the parade is @ParadeBoston.

 How do I get there if I’m taking the T?

 This is the best way to travel to the parade, Duross said.
-According to the MBTA, if you’re traveling to the parade, you should board any Red Line train to South Station, Broadway Station, or Andrew Station.
-Shuttle bus service will be provided for T riders from 10:30 a.m. to 6 p.m. on Sunday.
-The shuttle bus will operate to and from South Station, Summer Street, and East 1st Street in South Boston.
-Follow the MTBA on Twitter @MBTA for updates.
+According to the MBTA, parade-goers should board any Red Line train to South, Broadway, or Andrew Stations.
+However, commuters should be aware that Red Line trains may bypass Broadway when the station is unsuitable for drop-off due to heavy parade crowds.
+Shuttle bus service will be available to T riders from 10:30 a.m. to 6 p.m. on Sunday between the Summer Street side of South Station and Summer Street at East 1st Street in South Boston.
+You can follow the MBTA on Twitter @MBTA for updates or visit the MBTA website to sign up for and check T-Alerts.

 Where exactly does the route run?